ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/_example-learning-path/setup.md

 pagefind --site "public" --output-subdir ../static/pagefind
 ```

 If you have `pagefind` installed on your computer, or if your computer is supported by one of the `pagefind` in the `bin/` directory, then you can run the `hugo-server.sh` script, located at the top of the repository, to create the search index and start the server.
-If no suitable `pagefind` is available for your computer, the server will still be launched, without the search index though.
+If no suitable `pagefind` is available for your computer, the server will still be launched, but without the search index.

 | Pagefind executable                        | OS                      |
 | ------------------------------------------ | ------------------------|